What is an HOA? The Basics Every Homebuyer Should Know

 Townhomes

-Townhomes, which are single-family residences that have at least two floors, share at least one of their walls with another residence in the division.
+Townhomes, which are single-family residences with at least two floors, share at least one of their walls with another residence in the division.
 Generally, you’ll see these homes in rows of three or four.

 Single-family homes

-HOAs increasingly do exist for some traditional single-family homes, and these homes are usually in multi-unit or planned unit developments.
+HOAs increasingly do exist for some traditional single-family homes, and these homes are usually in multi-unit or planned unit developments (PUDs).

 Why buy into an HOA?

-The HOA can also stop your neighbor from putting in a chain-link fence when the whole neighborhood has wood fencing.
+The HOA can also prevent your neighbor from installing a chain-link fence when the whole neighborhood has wood fencing.
 Basically, they deal with the overarching issues of the neighborhood so the residents don’t have to fight among themselves.

 How to review an HOA as a buyer